kimholan/keycloak-saml-sso-example/README.md

 ## Capabilities Covered

+### Login via IdP

+### Login via SP

+### Create a user in SP using the IdP user data after authentication

 ### Simplified User Onboarding into SP

-- Removes the extra step for new users, allowing them to log in without entering their username, first name, and last name during their first login.
+- Removes the extra step for new users, allowing them to log in without asking them to enter their username, first name, and last name during their first login.

-### Improved User Attribute Mapping
+### User Attribute Mapping

 - **User Properties Mapping**: Automatically transfers `firstName` and `lastName` from the Identity Provider (IdP) to the Service Provider (SP) user profile.
 - **Email as Username**: Uses the user's email from the IdP as their username in the SP for easier access.
 - **Custom Attribute Support**:
     - Maps additional information, such as `tenant-id`, to ensure users are linked to the correct tenant.